misspellted/enlightened/README.md

 evolved over time, so I might be off by now; however, there are a few values at the top of the demo, so feel free to play with them to really push the rays!

-In addition to the line in `launcher.py`, the "Emitter" demo can be run by the following command, at the root directory of the repository:
+The "Emitter" demo can be run by the following command, at the root directory of the repository:

-    python -m demos.emitter
+    python emitter.py

-## Bouncer Demo
+### Bouncer Demo

 This demonstration was created to test using a different way to track the life of a Ray.
 Specifically, the number of bounces a Ray has experienced.
 The demo doesn't have any additional objects in the scene, but soon (tm).

-In addition to the line in `launcher.py`, the "Bouncer" demo can be run by the following command, at the root directory of the repository:
+The "Bouncer" demo can be run by the following command, at the root directory of the repository:

+    python bouncer.py

+### Sorter Demo

+This demonstration was created in response to a Discord guild member reacting to an image posted in the guild.
+The individual said that the image of the Emitter demo reminded them of an algorithm visualization video on YouTube, and then linked it.
+After review, I thought it possible to do with what Enlightened had available at the time, and made it so.

+Currently, it visualizes [what I think is] the "bubble sort" sorting algorithm, however, I've not verified the algorithm to be exactly the bubble sort method.

+In the future, I'm thinking that the mouse wheel events could be used to cycle between different sorting visualizations, but it'd be nice to be able to see which sorting algorithm is currently being demonstrated.
+That might be one way to interact with a camera overlay from the environment.

+The "Sorter" demo can be run by the following command, at the root directory of the repository:

-    python -m demos.bouncer
+    python sorter.py